 Carve the fish following this easy guide, and serve.

 - 3 tablespoons Diamond Crystal kosher salt (1 ¼ ounces; 36g), plus more for seasoning; for table salt use half as much by volume or the same weight

 - Two 1- to 2-pound (450 to 900g) head-on, whole white-fleshed fish, such as sea bass, snapper, branzino, or porgy, scaled and gutted

 - Extra-virgin olive oil, for rubbing and drizzling

-Fill a large bowl about halfway full with room-temperature water and add enough salt to taste, stirring to dissolve salt.
+Fill a large bowl with 2 quarts (1.9L) room-temperature water and add salt, stirring to dissolve.
 Add fish and let soak for 10 minutes.
 Drain fish and pat dry inside and out with paper towels.

-Preheat oven to 350°F (180°C) and position rack in center of oven.
+Preheat oven to 400°F (205°C) and position rack in center of oven.
 Line a rimmed baking sheet with parchment paper.
-Season fish inside and out with salt and pepper.
-Stuff belly cavities with lemon slices, garlic cloves, ginger, and herb sprigs.
+Season fish inside and out with salt and pepper and rub inside and out with olive oil.
+Stuff belly cavity lemon slices and herb sprigs.

 Roast fish until an instant-read thermometer inserted into thickest part registers 135°F (57°C), about 20 minutes for 1-pound fish and 25 minutes for 2-pound fish, depending on dimensions of fish.
 Alternatively, roast until fins come right off when pulled and flesh can be felt to flake under the skin when you press on it.
 Let rest 5 minutes.
 Serve, following our guide to filleting a whole cooked fish.
 Drizzle with additional olive oil, if desired.